Flavortown has a new area code, America: 305.

 It’s no small feat.
 Of the 45 burgers that restaurants from around the country prepared, two of the three main awards went to Miami-area restaurants.
 That means to get one of the best burgers in America, you don’t have to leave Miami-Dade County.

-Here are five great (sometimes weird, but hear us out) burgers from Burger Bash that you can have in Miami today.
+Here are five great (sometimes weird, but stay with us) burgers from Burger Bash that you can have in Miami today.

 The Swine Burger